Elliptic complex on the Grassmannian of oriented 2-planes: Elliptic complex on

 Then $\xi$ is a transversal infinitesimal symmetry and there is a homogeneous $\gK$-invariant PCS-structure $(\cG_0,\rgr,p_0,\theta)$ of Grassmannian type together with a PCS-quotient $q_0:\ccG_0\ra\cG_0$ by $\xi$ which covers the map $q:\sv\ra\rgr$ given above.

-The underlying Grassmannian structure is the standard one and the $cs$-structure corresponds to the ray of bundle metrics on $F$ that contains the metric induced by the standard inner product on $\R^{n+2}$. \end{thm} \begin{proof} As $\xi$ is an infinitesimal generator of the left action, it is an infinitesimal symmetry.
-From the action of $\cgK$ on $\sv$ given above Lemma \ref{lemma iso gr and li} follows that the value of $\xi$ at a point $(v_1,v_2)$ corresponds to an infinitesimal rotation $\psi$ in the plane $[v_1,v_2]$.
-Since $Im(\psi)=[v_1,v_2]$, from Lemma \ref{lemma contact distribution over sv} follows that $\xi$ is not contained in the contact distribution at $(v_1,v_2)$.
-As $(v_1,v_2)$ is arbitrary, the first claim follows.
+The underlying Grassmannian structure is the standard one and the $cs$-structure corresponds to the ray of bundle metrics on $F$ that contains the metric induced by the standard inner product on $\R^{n+2}$. \end{prop} \begin{proof} As $\xi$ is an infinitesimal generator of the left action, it is an infinitesimal symmetry.
+By the action of $\cgK$ on $\sv$ given in Section \ref{section ef LCS}, it follows that $\xi((v_1,v_2))\in T_{(v_1,v_2)}\sv$ corresponds to an infinitesimal rotation in the plane $[v_1,v_2]$.
+By Lemma \ref{lemma contact distribution over sv}, $\xi\not\in H_{(v_1,v_2)}$ and thus, $\xi$ is a transversal infinitesimal symmetry.

-It is also clear from that the fibers of $q$ coincide with the orbits of the left action of $Z(\cgK)$.
+By definition, the fibers of $q$ coincide with the orbits of the left action of $Z(\cgK)$.
 These orbits are circles that can be also viewed as leaves for the distribution spanned by $\xi$.
 The map $\cp_0$ intertwines the action of $Z(\cgK)$ on $\ccG_0$ and $\sv$.
 Since $Z(\cgK)$ acts transitively and freely on each leaf on $\sv$, the restriction of $\cp_0$ to each leaf on $\ccG_0$ is a diffeomorphism onto the underlying leaf on $\sv$.
-By Theorem 2.5 in \cite{CSII}, there is a PCS-structure of Grassmannian type $(\cG_0,\rgr,p_0,\theta)$ and a PCS-quotient $q_0:\ccG_0\ra\cG_0$ by the symmetry $\xi$ which covers $q$.
+By \cite[Theorem 2.5]{CSII}, there is a PCS-structure of Grassmannian type $(\cG_0,\rgr,p_0,\theta)$ and a PCS-quotient $q_0:\ccG_0\ra\cG_0$ by the symmetry $\xi$ which covers $q$.
 Moreover, the left action by any element from $\cgK$ is a diffeomorphism $\sv\ra\sv$ which maps leaves to leaves.
-Hence, there is an induced action of $\cgK$ on $\rgr$ by symmetries of the PCS-structure which factorizes to an action of $\gK=\cgK/Z(\cgK)$ on $\rgr$ and it is easy to see that this is the canonical action.
+Hence, the action descends to $\rgr$ and it factorizes to the standard action of $\gK=\cgK/Z(\cgK)$ on $\rgr$ by symmetries of the PCS-structure.